 Visit Mesa is helping lead the journey to Mesa, Arizona becoming the first and only Autism Certified City in the United States.

 If nothing else, the style of Mesa speaks to one thing above all else: endurance.
 Despite all the changes to our parks, our centers of commerce and culture, and even the light rail system that now speeds like a steel dragon through our city, the one thing that has persisted is the steady drum beat that we change and adapt to.
-Mesa is a city of many people from many backgrounds, many levels of ability within our community, and those who even now still wish to make this city their home, Mesa is nothing if not a mosaic in motion and culture that continues to change with each passing year.
+From the backgrounds of the people who have made it their home, the levels of ability within our community, and those who even now still wish to make this city their home, Mesa is nothing if not a mosaic in motion and culture that continues to change with each passing year.

-As a man with autism who grew up walking these streets, working out at the gyms in this city as a teenager, and showing off my skills in the parks, I got to see this place from a perspective that many didn't.
+As a man with autism who grew up walking these streets, working out at the gyms in this city as a teenager, and showing off my sword skills in the parks, I got to see this place from a perspective that many didn't.
 I walked the streets as a home-grown foreigner who learned the rules of engagement and interaction cold.
 I saw my city evolve and change.
 Styles came and went.
 Blue and teal accents were replaced on school buildings, fading from the bright and cooling tones of the nineties to the post-modern and industrial colors of tan and steel of today's vogue.
 Many programs were incorporated into these very schools by studying children with autism to give them a more dedicated experience within our public schools.
-As a subject of such a study among others in my youth, our schools are what I emphasize most when it comes to the importance of the positive changes affected over time.
+As a subject of such a study among others in my youth, our schools are what I emphasize most when it comes to the importance of the positive changes affected over time in Mesa.
 Many of our educators in the district have been an invaluable asset in making these changes possible, as a good teacher helps to lay the foundation for a productive and dynamic society.
 They can make or break a student, and we have produced many impassioned educational professionals in this city of light, such as lauded Teacher of the Year and my own junior English teacher at Westwood High School, Cherilyn Guy.
 Among other distinguished educators, retired publications and yearbook teacher, Yvonne Johnson, was another champion of students of all backgrounds.
 It was in her classroom that I found my own passion for journalism and developed my true voice further in ink and paper, bypassing my limits with a pen wielded as effectively as any sword.

 This is a city of the Sun and its people all burn with their own light.
 If this sounds like a city you'd like to visit, then come to Mesa, Arizona and cast your own light.